 Elsewhere in the valley there’s little color so far.
 The oaks, cottonwoods, and dogwoods are showing just tinges of yellow and gold here and there.
 The maples will probably reach their peak in about a week or so, but it looks like the oaks, cottonwoods, and dogwoods won’t turn until the first or second week of November.
 Maybe we’ll get a dusting of snow during the peak color, like we did two years ago…

 Related Posts: Back in the Sierra; Early November Magic in Yosemite

 Did you like this article?
 Click here to subscribe to this blog and get every new post delivered right to your inbox!

 Michael Frye is a professional photographer specializing in landscapes and nature.
-He is the author and photographer of The Photographer’s Guide to Yosemite, Yosemite Meditations, and Digital Landscape Photography: In the Footsteps of Ansel Adams and the Great Masters, plus the eBooks Light & Land: Landscapes in the Digital Darkroom, and Exposure for Outdoor Photography.
-He has written numerous magazine articles on the art and technique of photography, and his images have been published in over thirty countries around the world.
+He is the author or principal photographer of The Photographer’s Guide to Yosemite, Yosemite Meditations, Yosemite Meditations for Women, and Digital Landscape Photography: In the Footsteps of Ansel Adams and the Great Masters.
+He has also written three eBooks: Light & Land: Landscapes in the Digital Darkroom, Exposure for Outdoor Photography, and Landscapes in Lightroom 5: The Essential Step-by-Step Guide.
+Michael written numerous magazine articles on the art and technique of photography, and his images have been published in over thirty countries around the world.
 Michael has lived either in or near Yosemite National Park since 1983, currently residing just outside the park in Mariposa, California.